brainwipe/icar/books/core/Chapters as Markdown/ch3-background-2.md

 Technomages are common, easy to find through Undergaia and at local tech meetups.
 They're good for custom technology, upgrades to spacecraft, weapons, vehicles, bionics, etc. The blue Mobius is a common giveaway.
 Their payment is often cheap but there is a possibility that you will be shopped into the Star Enforcers.
 On occasion, Technomages will come looking for help, they aren't a rich syndicate but they can offer cool technology in return.
 Being a Technomage can add flavour and sub-quest opportunities to a player character.

-### Crossed Arm
+#### Crossed Arm
-Philosophy: Technologist.
-Members: Over 100 000.
-The Crossed Arm are the militant wing of the Technomages.
-They independent of the Technomages who have many connections with the Technomages.
-The Crossed Arm serve to keep the Technomages safe, protecting them from Humanity Syndicates but without Technomage mandate.
-They believe that the advancement of humankind is worth fighting for.

-Unlike the Technomages, the Crossed Arm are hunted by the Star Enforcers as a matter of course.
-The Technomages do not have a good relationship with the Crossed Arm as many Mages feel that their methods are over the top and not appropriate for the essentially peaceful organisation.
-It's often the case that Technomages have denied knowledge of the Crossed Arm or even given information to the Star Enforcers, with a risk of incriminating themselves.
+Sworn to protect Technomages, the Crossed Arm are the militant wing of the Technomages.
+At best, they keep the Technomages safe without them ever knowing; at worst they interfere with Technomage work and bring unwanted Star Enforcer attention.
+They are violent, dangerous and extremely well equipped.
+Like the Technomages, the Crossed Arm identify themselves with a Mobius but it is red, and often well hidden!

 #### Organisation
 The Crossed Arm is organised into Cells with little or no hierarchy above the Cell.
 A Cell tends to be created from an offshoot of another cell or from disgruntled Technomages who wish to perform their own justice.